Section 1 - Behavior:

-The common laundry room for all apartments is located in the basement of Hamragarðar and may be used freely by all residents on the condition that the rules set by the laundry room supervisor are followed.
+The common laundry room for all apartments is located in the basement of the University´s premises and may be used by all students on the condition that the rules set by the laundry room supervisor are followed.

 Section 4 - Recreational Areas and Sauna:

 These are open to all residents aged at least 16 years, according to the posted regulations.
 Children under 16 years of age must be accompanied by an adult.
 The sauna is on a timer, and only employees of the University may change settings.